Atypon-OpenSource/manuscripts-json-schema/README.md

 ### n.b.

-It is an exact copy of `$merge`: https://github.com/epoberezkin/ajv-merge-patch
+It is largely a copy of `$merge`: https://github.com/epoberezkin/ajv-merge-patch

 The major difference is I can merge many schemas (helps with mimicking protocols).